AdrienLeGuillou/sway_window_swithcher_dmenu/README.md

             %W: Workspace
             %A: Application
             %T: Window Title
-        (window_id) is appended at the end to identify the window
+        (window_id) is always appended at the end to identify the window

     -v, --version
         print version info and exit